amarofashion/android-code-challange/README.md

 *ps: The component may or may not have a custom header and footer, based on each scenario.
 The entry point can be a screen with two button for exemplo, there is no need to implement the BottomNavigationBar.

 [Scenarios](https://imgur.com/a/gNqT2yN)

+## Submission
+Send a link to a public git repo.